kholsinger/Hickory/README.md

 [https://github.com/kholsinger/Hickory/tree/master/doc](https://github.com/kholsinger/Hickory/tree/master/doc)

 You'll probably be interested only in the HTML files in this directory.
+To view them, you'll need to hit the "Raw" button on the upper right of where the HTML code is displayed, save the file on you computer, and open it from your computer.

 The Rmd file is the [rmarkdown](https://rmarkdown.rstudio.com/) file that produced the HTML.
-The R file is the R code that's extracted from the Rmd file.
+The R file is R code that's extracted from the Rmd file.

 ### Roadmap